indeedeng/iwf/README.md

 # Why you would need iWF

 ## TL;DR
 AWS published SWF in 2012 and then moved to Step Functions in 2016 because they found it’s too hard to support SWF.
+Cadence & Temporal continued the idea of SWF and became much more powerful.
-The creators later joined Uber and built Cadence and I was lucky enough to join Uber Cadence team.
-After leaving Cadence team, I have been supporting community and Indeed teams to use Cadence & Temporal.
-I realized that AWS is right that the programming of SWF/Cadence/Temporal is hard to adopt because of leaking too many internals.
-Inspired by Step Function, I created this iWF framework.
+However, AWS is right that the programming of SWF/Cadence/Temporal is hard to adopt because of leaking too many internals.
+Inspired by Step Function, iWF is created to provide equivalent power of Cadence/Temporal, but hiding all the internal details and provide clean and simple API to use.

 <img width="916" alt="Screen Shot 2022-11-10 at 11 23 24 AM" src="https://user-images.githubusercontent.com/4523955/201188875-32e1d070-ab53-4ac5-92fd-bb8ed16dd7dc.png">